datopian/ckan-cloud-operator/docs/IMPORT-DEIS.md

 ## Initialize the DataPusher

+all datapushers were migrated, this step is probably not needed anymore, unless we find a new datapusher being used somewhere

 Get the relevant DataPusher image from Rancher

 ssh to one of the old cluster servers, tag and push the image to `registry.gitlab.com/viderum/docker-datapusher:cloud-<DATAPUSHER_IMAGE_TAG>`